 Cannabis industry contributed to spike in home prices, housing shortages: survey

-Staff work in a marijuana grow room at Canopy Growth's Tweed facility in Smiths Falls, Ont. on Aug.
+FILE - Staff work in a marijuana grow room at Canopy Growth's Tweed facility in Smiths Falls, Ont. on Aug.
 23, 2018.
 THE CANADIAN PRESS/Sean Kilpatrick

 TORONTO -- Canada’s booming cannabis industry has led to a spike in housing prices and home shortages in some regions, according to a new report from RE/MAX.

 For example, Smiths Falls, Ont. -- home to Canopy Growth, which Bloomberg dubbed the largest cannabis producer in the world -- now employs 1,300 people.

 An unintended consequence of that employment growth is a shortage of available homes.

 RE/MAX states the surrounding Rideau-St. Lawrence region is in the midst of a housing shortage because of high demand.
 Home sales rose by 27.1 per cent year-over-year with average prices going up by 10.5 per cent.

 “I think the real story is that the cannabis industry is creating jobs and demand in the (housing) market,” Christopher Alexander, RE/MAX executive vice-president of the Ontario and Atlantic region told CTVNews.ca in a phone interview.